Identifying Causal Effects using Instrumental Time Series: Nuisance IV and Correcting for the Past: Causal Time Series Models with Confounding

 We consider multivariate time series $X\coloneqq [X_t]_{t\in\Z}$ and $I \coloneqq [I_t]_{t\in\Z}$, a univariate process $Y\coloneqq [Y_t]_{t\in\Z}$, and an unobserved multivariate process $H \coloneqq [H_t]_{t\in \Z}$.
 Let $d_X$ be the dimensionality of $X_t$, that is $X_t\in \R^{d_X}$, and similarly for $d_I$, $d_Y$ and $d_H$, with $d_Y = 1$.
 Let $S \coloneqq [S_t]_{t\in\Z} = [I_t^\top, H_t^\top, X_t^\top, Y_t^\top]^\top_{t\in\Z}$, $S_t \in \R^{d}$, with $d := d_X + d_Y + d_I + d_H$.

-Several of our results are presented for VAR($p$) processes \citep[e.g.,][]{Brockwell1991}, which is done for presentation purposes.
-Many of the results hold more generally, see \cref{sec:relaxing-varp}.
-We say that $S$ is a VAR($p$) process if there exist $p \in \N$ such that the following assumption holds: \begin{assumpenum} \item There are coefficient matrices $A_1, \ldots, A_p \in \R^{d\times d}$ such that for all $t \in \Z$:
+{In general,} our results are presented for VAR($p$) processes \citep[e.g.,][]{Brockwell1991}, {though we apply our theory to the particular example of a VAR($1$) process in \cref{se:meth1,se:meth2,sec:prediction_intervention}}.
+Many of the results hold more generally {than in VAR($p$) processes, which we discuss in} \cref{sec:relaxing-varp}.
+Given a (known) $p \in \N$, we say that a (weakly) stationary process $S$ is a VAR($p$) process if the following assumptions hold: \begin{assumpenum} \item There are coefficient matrices $A_1, \ldots, A_p \in \R^{d\times d}$ such that for all $t \in \Z$:

-where $A_1, \ldots, A_p$ are such that $\mathrm{det}(I_d\lambda^p-A_1\lambda^{p-1}-A_2\lambda^{p-2}-...-A_p)=0$ implies $|\lambda|<1$, the $\epsilon_t$ constitute an i.i.d.\ process, and $\epsilon_t \sim \mathcal{N}(0, \Gamma)$, where $\Gamma$ is a diagonal matrix. \end{assumpenum} We use the notation $\alpha_{X, I}^1$ to refer to the submatrix of $A_1$ with rows corresponding to $X$ and columns corresponding to $I$ (see \cref{fig:sub1} for an example), and similarly $\alpha_{I,I}^2$ etc. We use superscripts to denote individual components of $\varepsilon$, e.g., $\varepsilon^Y$.
-We consider $Y_t$ as the \emph{response variable}, $X_{t-1}$ as \emph{covariates} and our target of inference is $\beta := \alpha^1_{Y,X}$.
-We refer to $\beta$ as the \emph{causal effect} from $X$ to $Y$.\footnote{The notions of causal effect and total causal effect are motivated by interpreting the VAR equations as a structural causal model (SCM), which we explain in detail in \cref{sec:interventions}.
-The interventional interpretation of an SCM is not required for any results of the paper, except for the ones presented in \cref{sec:prediction_intervention}, where we discuss optimal predictions under interventions.} Most of our results generalize to estimating total causal effects (TCEs) instead of $\beta$; we state \cref{prop:dream-theorem} below in this generality, but for simplicity we state all other results with the causal effect $\beta$.
+where $A_1, \ldots, A_p$ are such that\footnote{A VAR($p$) process satisfying this condition is sometimes referred to as a causal VAR($p$) process \citep{Brockwell1991}; \citet{peters2013causal} discuss a relation between this causality property and the independent noise assumption in SCMs.} $\mathrm{det}(I_d\lambda^p-A_1\lambda^{p-1}-A_2\lambda^{p-2}-...-A_p)=0$ implies $|\lambda|<1$ and the $\epsilon_t$ constitute an i.i.d.\ process with finite second moments. \item \ref{assump:varp-woutGaussian} is satisfied and, in addition $\epsilon_t \sim \mathcal{N}(0, \Gamma)$, where $\Gamma$ is a diagonal matrix. \end{assumpenum} (That is, unless stated otherwise, we assume that the VAR processes in this paper are Gaussian.)
+We use the notation $\alpha_{X, I}^1$ to refer to the submatrix of $A_1$ with rows corresponding to $X$ and columns corresponding to $I$ (see \cref{fig:sub1} for an example), and similarly $\alpha_{I,I}^2$ etc. We use superscripts to denote individual components of $\varepsilon$, e.g., $\varepsilon^Y$. { We consider $Y_t$ as the \emph{response variable}, and aim to estimate the total causal effect (TCE) of covariates on $Y_t$.
 For $1\leq i, j\leq d$ and $l\in\N$, the TCE of $S^i_{t-l}$ on $S^j_t$ is defined as